Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **background-color**

 Defines the background color.
 Value must be a hex or two hexes separated by commas.
 If there are two hexes, the first is the light mode colour and the second is the dark mode colour.
-Hexes can have an alpha value: #rrggbbaa, #ff00ff00
+Hexes can have an alpha value: #rrggbbaa, #rgba, #rrggbb or #rgb

 **background-gradient**